Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add additional 12 large instances to the application.
 - [ ] Purchase Reserved Instances.

 ### A company recently migrated its application to a VPC on AWS.
-An AWS Site-to-Site VPN connection connects the company’s on-premises network to the VPC.
+An AWS Site-to-Site VPN connection connects the company's on-premises network to the VPC.
 The application retrieves customer data from another system that resides on premises.
 The application uses an on-premises DNS server to resolve domain records.
 After the migration, the application is not able to connect to the customer data because of name resolution errors.
 Which solution will give the application the ability to resolve the internal domain names?

 - [ ] Launch EC2 instances in the VPC.
 On the EC2 instances, deploy a custom DNS forwarder that forwards all DNS requests to the on-premises DNS server.
 Create an Amazon Route 53 private hosted zone that uses the EC2 instances for name servers.
 - [x] Create an Amazon Route 53 Resolver outbound endpoint.
 Configure the outbound endpoint to forward DNS queries against the on-premises domain to the on-premises DNS server.